koka-lang/koka/test/fip/README.md

 to run all benchmarks 10 times for each available language, and use the median of those runs (and calculate the standard error interval).

-The expected results on an AMD7950X are at the bottom of this readme.
+The full expected results on an AMD7950X are at the bottom of this readme.
 These should correspond closely to the results in Section 6 of the paper and support the conclusions drawn there.
-Note that the results can differ quite bit among different systems but if not running in emulation, the relative times should be quite similar.
+Note that the results can differ quite bit among different systems, but if not running in emulation, the relative times should be quite similar.